matijas99/esp8266-battery-protector/README.md

 - **S (Signal/IN)** → **D6 (GPIO12)** (digital control pin)
 - **COM** → Connect to **12V Battery Positive**
 - **NO** → Connect to load positive terminal
 - **Note**: When GPIO12 is set HIGH, the relay activates and connects COM to NO, allowing current to flow to the load.
 When LOW, the circuit is broken and no current flows.
-The relay opens immediately when voltage drops below 10.5V, and attempts to rearm every minute.
+The relay opens immediately when voltage drops below 11V, and will only rearm when voltage rises above 12.8V (with a 60-second delay).

 ### Green LED (Status Indicator)
 - **Anode (+)** → **D4 (GPIO2)** via **220Ω current-limiting resistor**